 Bad Ball Joints

 A bad ball joint will emit a metallic knocking sound as the suspension articulates over uneven surfaces.
-A worn out ball joint will cause excessive vibration and play in your suspension.
+A worn-out ball joint will cause excessive vibration and play in your suspension.
 The metallic clicking sound is caused by the shaft of the ball joint not being seated properly inside the knuckle housing.
 In most instances the joint itself is fine.

 Dealerships will have you believe they will need to replace components such as wheel hubs, u-joints, or even your shocks absorbers.
-Insist on them first inspecting your ball joints and re-torqueing your castle nuts to spec, since this is a quick and inexpensive repair.
+Insist on them first inspecting your ball joints and re-torquing your castle nuts to spec, since this is a quick and inexpensive repair.